ptallada/Balanced-Waterfill-Explosives/README.md

  - The "Funny mode" feature only works in versions 1.1.51 and beyond, as it requires a special flag that was added in that version
  - Thanks to curiosity#3406 and calcwizard#7488 for answering my silly questions about lua
+ - Thanks to WUBE software, the art assets are all made from base art